Appearance

 >

 </a-entity>For more realistic flight behavior, pitch and roll are enabled by default.
 You can adjust their limits and speed using the maxPitchDeg, pitchSpeed, maxRollDeg, and rollSpeed properties.
-The pitch and roll is in this flying mode automatically leveled back to neutral position.
+The pitch and roll are in this flying mode automatically leveled back to neutral position.
 The pitch and roll is enabled by default, but you can disable them by setting the allowPitch and allowRoll properties to false.

 html